sachdev27/dell-powerstore-mcp-server/CONTRIBUTING.md

-# Contributing to PowerStore MCP Server
+# Contributing to Dell PowerStore MCP Server

-Thank you for your interest in contributing to the PowerStore MCP Server!
+Thank you for your interest in contributing to the Dell PowerStore MCP Server!
 This document provides guidelines and instructions for contributing.

 ## 📋 Table of Contents